pemtajo/badge-readme/README.md

 ### Other Repository (not Profile)

+You'll need a GitHub API Token with `repo` scope from [here](https://github.com/settings/tokens) if you're running the action not in your Profile Repository
+   - You can use [this](#other-repository-not-profile) example to work it out

 _If you're executing the workflow on another repo other than `<username>/<username>`_

 You'll need to get a [GitHub Access Token](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token) with a `repo` scope and save it in the Repo Secrets `GH_TOKEN = <Your GitHub Access Token>`